Jan. 6: Trump spurned aides' pleas to call off Capitol mob

 “Donald Trump made a purposeful choice to violate his oath of office,” Cheney declared.

-Trump, who is considering another White House run, has dismissed the committee and called its findings “fake.”
+Trump, who is considering another White House run, dismissed the committee as a “Kangaroo court,” and name-called the panel and witnesses for “many lies and misrepresentations.”

-Plunging into its second prime-time hearing on the Capitol attack, the committee aimed to show a “minute by minute” accounting of Trump’s actions that fateful day with new testimony, including from two White House aides, never-before-heard security radio transmissions of Secret Service officers fearing for their lives and behind-the-scenes at the White House.
+Plunging into its second prime-time hearing on the Capitol attack, the committee aimed to show a “minute by minute” accounting of Trump’s actions with new testimony, including from two White House aides, never-before-heard security radio transmissions of Secret Service officers fearing for their lives and behind-the-scenes discussions at the White House.

-With the Capitol siege raging, Trump poured “gasoline on the fire” by tweeting condemnation of Mike Pence’s refusal to go along with his plan to stop the certification of Joe Biden’s victory, former aides told the Jan.
-6 investigating committee in a prime-time hearing Thursday night.
+With the Capitol siege raging, Trump was “giving the green light” to his supporters by tweeting condemnation of Vice President Mike Pence’s refusal to go along with his plan to stop the certification of Joe Biden’s victory, a former White House aide told the committee.

 Two aides resigned on the spot.

 “I thought that Jan.
-6 2021, was one of the darkest days in our nation’s history,” said former White House aide Sarah Matthews testifying before the panel.
+6 2021, was one of the darkest days in our nation’s history,” Sarah Matthews told the panel.
 “And President Trump was treating it as a celebratory occasion.
 So it just further cemented my decision to resign.”

 “Within 15 minutes of leaving the stage, President Trump knew that the Capitol was besieged and under attack,” said Rep. Elaine Luria, D-Va.

-At the Capitol, the mob was chanting “Hang Mike Pence,” testified Pottinger, as Trump tweeted his condemnation of his vice president.
+At the Capitol, the mob was chanting “Hang Mike Pence,” testified Matt Pottinger, the former deputy national security adviser, as Trump tweeted his condemnation of his vice president.

-Meanwhile, recordings of Secret Service radio transmissions revealed agents at the Capitol trying to whisk Pence to safety asking for messages to be relayed telling their families goodbye.
+Meanwhile, recordings of Secret Service radio transmissions revealed agents at the Capitol trying to whisk Pence to safety amid the mayhem and asking for messages to be relayed telling their own families goodbye.

-The panel showed previously unseen testimony from the president’s son, Donald Trump, Jr., with a text message to his father’s chief of staff Mark Meadows urging his father to call off the mob.
+The panel showed previously unseen testimony from the president’s son, Donald Trump, Jr., with a text message to his father’s chief of staff Mark Meadows urging the president to call off the mob.

-Trump son-in-law Jared Kushner also testified in previously recorded video of a “scared” GOP Leader Kevin McCarthy calling him for help.
+Trump son-in-law Jared Kushner also testified in a recorded video of a “scared” GOP Leader Kevin McCarthy calling him for help.

 Among the witnesses testifying Thursday in a recorded video was retired District of Columbia Metropolitan Police Department Sgt.
 Mark Robinson who told the committee that Trump was well aware of the number of weapons in the crowd of his supporters but wanted to go regardless.